 S.B.
 No. 1212 amends the Texas Penal Code to enhance the prosecution and punishment for offenses related to the trafficking of persons, particularly focusing on children and disabled individuals.
-The bill introduces new legal language that specifies that a person can be charged with trafficking a child or disabled individual with the intent for them to engage in forced labor or services, regardless of whether the perpetrator knows the victim's age or disability status.
-Additionally, it expands the definitions of trafficking offenses and the associated penalties, making it a first-degree felony for certain actions, including those committed near schools or juvenile detention facilities.
+The bill introduces new legal language that specifies that a person can be charged with trafficking a child or disabled individual with the intent for them to engage in forced labor or services, regardless of whether the trafficker knows the victim's age or disability status.
+Additionally, it expands the definitions of trafficking offenses and the associated penalties, making it a first-degree felony for certain actions, including those that occur near schools or juvenile facilities.

 Statutes affected: Introduced: ()